urbit/urbit.org-reloaded/content/docs/hoon/guides/cli-tutorial.md

 applications in Urbit using the `shoe` library.

 There are three CLI apps that currently ship with urbit - `%dojo`, `%chat-cli`, and `%shoe`.
 You should be familiar with the former two, the latter is an example app that shows off how the `shoe` library works that we will be looking at closely.
-These are all Gall apps, and as such their source can be found in the `app/` folder of your `%home` desk.
+These are all Gall apps, and their source can be found in the `app/` folder of your `%base` desk.

 In [the `shoe` library](#the-shoe-library) we take a closer look at the `shoe` library and its cores and how they are utilized in CLI apps.
 Then in [the `sole`